Gradient-based Hyperparameter Optimization Over Long Horizons

-where $\vone$ is a $D\times D$ identity matrix, and $\delta_t^{\otimes}(\bo{q})$ turns a vector $\bo{q}$ of size $D$ into a zero matrix of size $D \times N$ where the column corresponding to the hyperparameter used at step $t$ is set to $\bo{q}$ and other columns to $\bo{0}$s.
+where $\vone$ is a $D\times D$ identity matrix, and $\delta_t^{\otimes}(\bo{q})$ turns a vector $\bo{q}$ of size $D$ into a matrix of size $D \times T$, whose $t$-th column is set to $\bo{q}$ and other columns to $\bo{0}$s.
 While the matrices in Eq \ref{eq:recursive_alpha} are updated online, the hyperparameters aren't.
-This is because in the non-greedy setting we don't have access to the hypergradients until we have computed $\bo{Z}_T^{\bo{\alpha}}$ in Eq \ref{eq:hypergradient}.
-A similar technique can be applied to momentum and weight decay to get $\bo{Z}_T^{\bo{\beta}}$ and $\bo{Z}_T^{\bo{\mu}}$, which can be found in Appendix A. The first-order approximation of the above system corresponds to setting the Hessian to zero, but we find it too crude of an approximation for large horizons.
-All hypergradient derivations in this paper were thoroughly checked with finite differences.
+This is because in the non-greedy setting we don't have access to the hypergradients until we have computed $\bo{Z}_T^{\bo{\alpha}}$.
+A similar technique can be applied to momentum and weight decay to get $\bo{Z}_T^{\bo{\beta}}$ and $\bo{Z}_T^{\bo{\xi}}$ (see Appendix A).
+All hypergradient derivations in this paper were checked with finite differences.
 Note that we focus on learning the hyperparameters of SGD with momentum because it is the most common optimizer in the deep learning literature.
 However, just like reverse-mode differentiation, forward-mode differentiation can be applied to any differentiable hyperparameter, albeit with appropriate $\bo{A_t}$ and $\bo{B_t}$ matrices.

-Putting it all together, Algorithm 1 shows how to learn a schedule of $N^{\bo{\alpha}}$ learning rates efficiently.
-The most expensive part is to compute the Hessian vector product at each inner step $t$, which gets progressively more expensive for later steps since more of its columns must be updated.
-A very similar procedure can be used to learn momentum and weight decay, and all hyperparameters cam be learned jointly.